liferay/liferay-docs/discover/deployment/articles/04-managing-liferay-with-liferay-connected-services/04-using-lcs.markdown

 - [**Managing Your LCS Account:**](/discover/deployment/-/knowledge_base/6-2/using-lcs#managing-your-lcs-account)
   Learn how to manage your LCS account.
-This includes configuring LCS to send you notification emails when specific events occur in your LCS projects, setting general account preferences, and managing your LCS messages.
+This includes configuring LCS to send you notification emails when specific events occur in your LCS projects, setting general account preferences, and managing your LCS web notifications.

 - [**Using Environment Tokens:**](/discover/deployment/-/knowledge_base/6-2/using-lcs#using-environment-tokens)
   Learn how to use environment tokens to automatically register your Liferay